Phaneron97/R-workshop/README.md

 # README
-Welcome to the repo for the Workshop R for Inholland Informatics 2024
+Welcome to the repo for the workshop about R for Inholland Information Technologies, 2024.

 To use R locally, you'll need only program called "R-base" and an editor or IDE.

-## Installation on OS
+## Installation per OS

 ### Linux
 *tested on Linux Mint*
 1. `sudo apt update -y`